-Mitigating Circumstances arise where students suffer from some illness or other misfortune that adversely affects their ability to complete a research degree milestone or other deadline at any point during the research degree programme including post-viva.
+Mitigating Circumstances arise where students suffer from someillness or other misfortune that adversely affects their ability to complete a research degree milestone or other deadline at any point during the research degree programme including post-viva.
 The University has adopted robust procedures to ensure that such circumstances are dealt with systematically and that students are treated equitably across all Schools.

-The process is not intended to supersede normal requests for Authorised Interruptions to Study during the programme or operate at the day-to-day level of requests for short-term deadline extensions to research degree milestones or other deadlines which can occur at any point during the research degree programme including post-viva, or other matters which can (and should) be dealt with at the time by the Academic Registry.
+The process is not intended to supersede normal requests for:

+- i) Authorised Interruptions to Study during the programme, or - ii) Requests for short-term deadline extensions to research degree milestones, the expected submission point, or other deadlines which can occur at any point during the research degree programme including post-viva, or other matters which can (and should) be dealt with at the time by the Academic Registry, or iii) Extensions to the maximum period of registration which have been approved by the Research Degrees Board.

-3.2 Evidence to support a request for Mitigating Circumstances
+3.1 Evidence to support a request for Mitigating Circumstances